WiFiZTE2025/ZTE_WiFi_Sensing/README.md

 click ”request update” bottom.
 Your ZTE AP will download the experimental firmware and reboot.
 - Use ZTECSITool PC software to collection CSI Information.

+### FAQ

+**Why no csi come out after commands have been sent?**

+The answer to this question varies:

+- First, only AP recevies packets, AP can generate CSI and report.
+So make sure some STA is sending PPDU to your AP (or send to somewhere else through your AP)

+- Please double check if the configured MAC is the same the MAC of STA who is sending CSI.
+Some mobile phone may change MAC address every time it connect to the AP.
+Don't trust your memory.

+- Set enable to 0 and then set enable to 1.

+- leave an issue to this repo